decretist/ICMCL17/proceedings/ICMCL17.md

   processing tasks.
-Using the PIE lemmatizer in conjunction with the LASLA Latin models, it is possible to lemmatize samples reflecting different compositional stages of sections of the *Decretum* and to compare the results, isolating lemmas unique to specific stages in the development of the text.
+Using the PIE lemmatizer in conjunction with the LASLA Latin models, it is possible to lemmatize samples reflecting different compositional stages of sections of the *Decretum* and to compare the results by isolating lemmas unique to specific stages in the development of the text.
 Distinctive vocabularies of different compositional stages revealed by this method then provide a roadmap for close reading.
 ---
-This paper presents work that is part of a larger project to enhance the effectiveness of close reading medieval texts, Gratian's *Decretum* in particular, using computational assistance.
+This paper presents work that is part of a larger project to enhance the effectiveness of close reading of medieval texts, Gratian's *Decretum* in particular, using computational assistance.
 The Digital Humanities community uses the term "distant reading" to describe this kind of computational assistance, emphasizing both its connection to, and its contrast with, traditional close reading.
-Each project that uses a distant or machine reading approach aims to answer different questions, and therefore uses different tools and techniques.
+Each project that uses a distant or machine reading approach aims to answer different questions and therefore uses different tools and techniques.

 The original project from which the current work grew was concerned with the question of the authorship of the case statements and the